WebApiContrib/WebApiContrib.IoC.Ninject/readme.md

 If you're in need of any assistance, your fastest method to get in touch with somebody that might be able to help is through the WebApiContrib mailing list: https://groups.google.com/group/webapicontrib

 Another great way is to [leave an issue](https://github.com/WebApiContrib/WebApiContrib.IoC.Ninject/issues) on the GitHub repository.

+For Ninject specific questions, please see the [Ninject documentation](http://www.ninject.org/learn).